L-P/ansible-role-acmetool/README.md

 # Change this to RSA if your server does not support EC keys (eg. murmur).
 acmetool_key_type: "ecdsa"

+# If you don't trust acmetool to run hooks as root, set this to false.
+acmetool_enable_hooks: false
 ```

 Example Playbook